activeloopai/snark-doc/README.md

 Note:

 # Persistent Storage
-Default pods are meant for one time use, which means files will be gone when you stop your pod.
-Please necessary files through `pull`/`git` before stopping your pod.
+There's no Persistent storage on the pod -- your files will be gone when you stop your pod.
+Before you stop the pod, please push your code to `git` and save other files through `snark pull`.

 If you would like to create a persistant pod, shoot us an email at *support@snark.ai*.